ESPToolKit/esp-date/README.md

 - **Formatting / parsing**: ISO-8601 and `YYYY-MM-DD HH:MM:SS` helpers, plus `strftime`-style patterns for UTC or local time.
 - **Sunrise / sunset**: compute daily sun times from lat/lon using numeric offsets or POSIX TZ strings (auto-DST aware).
 - **DST detection**: `isDstActive` reports whether daylight saving time applies using the stored TZ, an explicit POSIX TZ string, or the current system TZ.
+- **Moon phase**: `moonPhase` returns the current lunar phase angle and illumination fraction for any moment.
 - **Optional NTP bootstrap**: when both `timeZone` and `ntpServer` are provided in `ESPDateConfig`, the constructor calls `configTzTime` to set TZ and start SNTP.
 - **Friendly month names**: `monthName(int|DateTime)` returns `"January"` … `"December"` for quick labels.
 - **Class-based API**: everything hangs off a single `ESPDate` instance; no global namespace clutter.